Back KIA Index Search

 National Defense Service Medal Vietnam Service Medal Vietnam Campaign Medal Vietnam Campaign Medal

-The 35th Infantry Regiment Association salutes our fallen brother, SP4 Michael T. Ledebur, who died in the service of his country on August 2nd, 1966 in Pleiku Province, Vietnam.
+The 35th Infantry Regiment Association salutes our fallen brother, SP4 Michael Todd Ledebur, who died in the service of his country on August 2nd, 1966 in Pleiku Province, Vietnam.
 The cause of death was listed as Small Arms/AW.
 At the time of his death Michael was 22 years of age.
 He was from Milwaukee, Wisconsin.
 Michael is honored on the Vietnam Veterans Memorial at Panel 09E, Line 99.

 Mike is buried at: